xieyuheng/inner/notes/00017-reversed-inference-rule-style-function-application-syntax.md

 R
 ```

+# Differenc between "bidirectional type checking" reading of inference rules

+Note that, viewing application of inference rule
+as an alternative syntax of function application,
+is for writing proofs by hand.

+While in "bidirectional type checking" reading of inference rules,
+since we already be able to translate inference rules to functions,
+we do not write proofs by hand,

 # Traditional syntax for writing inference rules

 Comparing our syntax with the traditional syntax for writing inference rules: